lsst/LDM-463/index.rst

     and children) that use the CameraMapper will be managed by a separate Repository class in Butler.
 Searching parents will be executed by Butler.

+CameraMapper no longer Accesses Parents Directly
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+In New Butler the CameraMapper does not access parents directly (via _parent symlinks).
+In the cases where child repositories need to access elements of parent repositories, those elements are passed to the children:

+* Parent Registry: when a Repository does not have its own sqlite Registry, it may use the sqlite Registry of its parent to perform lookups.
+To provide this, the Butler searches the Repository's parent Repositories (depth first) until a Repository with an sqlite Registry is found, and that Registry is passed to the Repository and to its mapper as the "parent Registry".
+Right now the rule is very simplistic (simply search for and return the first-found sqlite registry).
+We could restrict the search so that some registries are passed over if they don't match the child Repository.
+I think it would be worth waiting and designing this with the output registry feature we've discussed.
+* Parent mapper: new output repositories used to discover their mapper by using the same mapper as the input Repository (via the `outputRoot` mechanism).
+Now, a "default mapper" is discovered by inspecting the input repositories.
+If all the input repositories use the same mapper then a default mapper is inferred and new output repositories will use that same mapper.
+If input repositories use different mappers then a default mapper can not be established and new Repositories must specify a mapper with their RepositoryArgs.
+We have discussed that some mappers are nonsensical as candidates for default mapper, no fitlering of mappers is implemented yet.
+* Mapper init: To allow Butler to set parameters that are used in ``CameraMapper.__init__`` (e.g. the mapper's registry, which may be a parent's registry), mappers should not be initialized when passed into Butler.
+The mapper (passed in via a dict or a RepositoryArgs instance) should be a Class object or an importable string.

+ButlerLocation Requires Storage Interface
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+A mapper may manage more than one Storage location (e.g. ``CameraMapper``'s ``calibRoot`` can point at a second Storage location).
+Because of this, ButlerLocation now requires a Storage class instance that is the storage to which the location refers.

+A ``ButlerLocation`` contains a location (path) within a Storage Interface.
+The Storage Interface keeps track of the root, so the location needs only the path from root.
+As a result, ``ButlerLocaiton.getLocations()`` returns the location without the root.

+To get the location prepeneded with root (root+location), use ``ButlerLocation.getLocationsWithRoot()``.

+When initializing a ``ButlerLocation`` (during a map), a Storage Interface instance must be passed to ``ButlerLocation.__init__(...)``

+Mappers Should Provide Access to their Registry
+"""""""""""""""""""""""""""""""""""""""""""""""
+Mappers should provide access to their registry via the method ``getRegistry(self)``.
+This allows mappers in child repositories to use the registry from a parent.

 Dataset
 -------